cubermitis/NorthSec2023/ATM Network/ATM Machine 02/README.md

 The code for the Digispark controller can be found in the `Digispark` folder.

-The pysical ATM's kiosk application and interface would reset itself every 2 minutes, so we only had 2 minutes to perform the hack.
+The physical ATM's kiosk application and interface would reset itself every 2 minutes, so we only had 2 minutes to perform the hack.
 Typing out the payload from the ducky takes time.
 We ended up devising a 2-person workflow where 1 person would be queuing up the payload stage flashing in Arduino IDE on the laptop while the other one would transfer the microcontroller back and forth between the ATM and the laptop.
 It went something like:

 1. Plug the microcontroller into the laptop
 2. Flash part 1 of the payload onto the microcontroller